tayyab605/tayyab605/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on Software Engineer.
+🔭 I’m currently working on Software Engineer. <br>
-🌱 I’m currently learning Automation/Integromat.
+🌱 I’m currently learning Automation/Integromat. <br>
-👯 I’m looking to collaborate on Open Source.
+👯 I’m looking to collaborate on Open Source. <br>
-💬 Ask me about Tech.
+💬 Ask me about Tech. <br>
 📫 How to reach me: tayyabmehmood1950@gmail.com